andreaskomplex/poker-msg/README.md

  ```

 To install this project on your server you might follow this example (Linux ubuntu).
 It is recommended, to have the following
 packages up and running: php, composer, supervisor, git.
-Also refer to http://socketo.me/docs pls.
-Use e.g. apt-get to install them and follow this steps:
+Use e.g. apt-get to install them, also refer to http://socketo.me/docs pls
+and then follow this steps:

  ```
  mkdir /home/poker/msg #create document root e.g.